-15. Evaluate the importance of external factors in the growth of two independence movements, each chosen from a different region.
+15. Evaluate the importance of political ideology in the rise of two independence movements, each chosen from a different region.

-Candidates will make an appraisal of the importance of external factors in the growth of two independence movements, weighing up their strengths and importance or otherwise.
-The two independence movements must be from different regions.
-The external factors may predate the timeframe, but they must be clearly linked to the issue raised in the question.
-Candidates may offer equal coverage of each independence movement, or they may prioritize their evaluation of one of them.
+Candidates will make an appraisal of the role of political ideology in the rise of two independence movements weighing up its importance or otherwise.
+The two movements must be from different regions, but they may or may not have been contemporaneous with each other.
+Importance may predate the timeframe, but they must be clearly linked to the issue raised in the question.
+Candidates may offer equal coverage of two movements, or they may prioritize their evaluation of one of them.
 However, both movements will be a feature of the response.
-Candidates may appraise the importance of external military help as a factor in fostering independence, for example, the role of France and the United Kingdom in demands for the independence of Greece.
-Candidates may also evaluate the importance of the Cold War, for example, in the movements for Angolan independence.
+A comparative approach may or may not be used.
+Candidates may evaluate the role of Ho Chi Minh's communism in Vietnam, the role of socialism and Pan-Africanism in Ghana, Marti's passion for social justice in Cuba, or Jinnah's conversion to 'two-religions-two nations' in Pakistan.
+Both importance and limitations must be clearly indicated but there does not need to be an equal focus on each.
+While other relevant factors such as leadership and the role of colonial powers may be referred to, the bulk of the response will remain on the issue raised in the question.
 Candidates' opinions or conclusions will be presented clearly and supported by appropriate evidence.